floatdrop/gulp-bem-specs/README.md

-# gulp-bem-specs
+# Specifications

-Specifications for the gulp-bem project
+This document is used by [gulp-bem](https://github.com/floatdrop/gulp-bem).

  * [BEM identifiers](#bem-identifiers-)
  * [Directory structure](#directory-structure-)